UPPMAX/HPC-python/docs/interactive.rst

 .. tabs::

    .. tab:: Exercise 1.4.1.
-Running the first Python script in an interactive session
+Running `sum-2args.py ` in an interactive session

-      Run the first Python example script, `sum-2args.py <https://raw.githubusercontent.com/UPPMAX/R-python-julia-HPC/main/exercises/python/sum-2args.py>`_, in an interactive session, on all nodes.
+      Run the first Python example script, `sum-2args.py `, in an interactive session, on all cores.

    .. tab:: HPC2N and UPPMAX